hsucherng/boilerplate-metalsmith-edm/README.md

 The build has a "virtual folder" setup by default — basically, the build sends all the output files into the `virtualFolder` path that is set inside `configs/misc.js`.
 This is to allow for a more organised browser history.

-So, for example, if you are developing a website called *The Jackson Five's*, you should change the value of the `virtualFolder` from `'edm\\'` to `'the-jackson-fives\\'`.
+So, for example, if you are developing a website called *The Jackson Five's*, you should change the value of the `virtualFolder` from `'edm'` to `'the-jackson-fives'`.
 After that, your files will be served under `http://localhost:8080/the-jackson-fives/`, and will be distinct in your browser history.

 To disable this, set the `virtualFolder` value to `''`.